Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Algorithms

+We illustrate the full algorithm for node intervention (\sref{sec:node_intervention}) in Algorithm \ref{alg:node_intervention}.
 Here we use Prim's algorithm to find the MST.
 In lines 1-2, we construct the IG and find $K$ connected components.
 In line 3, we initialize the intervention set.
 In line 4, we initialize the found node set to the first connected components for running Prim's algorithm.
 In line 7, we traverse the components in the unfound set $U-U'$ (denoted by $G_i$) and in the found set $U'$ (denoted by $G_j$), and compute the intervention cost and the best intervention pair between $G_i$ and $G_j$ in line 8.
-If the cost is the best, we record the cost, intervention pair and the target component in lines 10-12.
-Finally, we add the best intervention pair we found in line 15, and update the found set in line 16 for Prim's algorithm.
+If the cost is the best, we record the cost, intervention pair, and the target component in lines 10-12.
+Finally, we add the best intervention pair we found in line 15 and update the found set in line 16 for Prim's algorithm.